SIDN/entrada2/README.md

 # ENTRADA2

-For converting captured DNS data to an [Apache Parquet](https://parquet.apache.org/) format based [Apache Iceberg](https://iceberg.apache.org/) table.
+A tool for converting captured DNS data (PCAP) to an [Apache Iceberg](https://iceberg.apache.org/) table, using the [Apache Parquet](https://parquet.apache.org/) dataformat.
-ENTRADA2 is an improvement on [ENTRADA](https://github.com/SIDN/entrada) and is designed to be more performent, scalable and to reduce the output size of the generated Parquet data.
+ENTRADA2 is an improvement on [ENTRADA](https://github.com/SIDN/entrada) and includes support for deployment on Kubernetes + AWS and for local deployment using docker-compose.
-ENTRADA2 uses a new table schema and is not compatible with the original ENTRADA table schema.

-The data is enriched by adding the following details to each row.
+The data is enriched by adding the following information to each row.
 - Geolocation (Country)
-- Autonomous system (ASN) details
+- Autonomous system (ASN)
 - Detection of public resolvers (Google, OpenDNS, Quad9 and Cloudflare)
 - TCP round-trip time (RTT)

-Based on the following components:
+ENTRADA2 uses:

 - S3 storage (MinIO, AWS)
 - Open table format (Apache Iceberg)
 - Messaging Queue ( RabbitMQ, AWS SQS)
-- Metadata Data catalog (AWS Glue or PostgreSQL)
+- Metadata Data catalog (AWS Glue or Icebegr JDBC + PostgreSQL)
 - Metrics ([InfluxDB](https://www.influxdata.com/))
 - Query engine (Trino, AWS Athena, Spark)